 - 630,000 students have access to ST Math software, up from 55,000 in 2007.

 - 25,000 teachers can connect to live training webinars and any-time training modules using Cisco collaborative technology.

 - 2050 schools use ST Math to address the needs of all learners, especially those with language and learning challenges.

 Cisco multiplied the impact of our investment by helping MIND pilot ST Math software in school districts and connecting MIND with City Year, a community partner that provides tutoring and mentoring to high-risk students.
 Students using ST Math deeply understand math, develop perseverance and problem-solving skills, and become life-long learners prepared for success.

-- 41 pilot schools doubled or tripled growth in math proficiency on standardized tests, compared to schools not using ST Math.
+- Students at 22 pilot schools in Virginia tripled growth in math proficiency on standardized tests, compared to schools not using ST Math.

 - Teachers say ST Math helps their students become more self-confident, whether they are low performers or high achievers.